Body image includes:

 Confidential information and care is available for initial, current or past disordered eating patients.

 Located on the fifth floor of J. Walter Wilson.

-Confidential appointments are available at Psychological Services for students concerned about their eating issues.
+Confidential appointments are available at Counseling and Psychological Services for students concerned about their eating issues.
 Guidance is also available for those who are concerned about a friend, roommate, or teammate's eating.
 Services include crisis intervention, short-term psychotherapy and referrals.
-Appointments at Psychological Services are free as part of your Health Services fee.
+Appointments are free as part of your Health Services fee.